genai-impact/ecologits.js/README.md

 ## Usage

-⚠️ This is the preliminary usage, which will hopefully change in the near future to be more similar to the python library.

 **Warning**: as usual, you'll need to provide your credentials to your API provider in the environment variables as instructed by them, or pass them directly to the client as you would normally.

 ```ts